 A truly unique Christology.
-This page in the Thinking Catholic Strategic Center will describe the Lay Pastoral Ministry Program (LPMP) Christology course, taken the Winter quarter of 200-2001.
+This page in the Catholic American Thinker will describe the Lay Pastoral Ministry Program (LPMP) Christology course, taken the Winter quarter of 200-2001.

 The course material was steeped in historical-critical method Scripture scholarship that, predictably, sought empirical and materialistic evidences for ephemeral phenomena, such as, of course, miracles.
 Historical-critical Scripture scholars never met a miracle they could accept.